Practical Idea Validation Framework for Success

 6. Build a Landing Page

 Before fully developing your product, create a landing page that pitches your product idea and allows people to sign up for early access.
-This serves two purposes: it tests your product's interest and builds a user base before you officially launch.

 A well-designed landing page can provide you with market validation.
 If you can get people to commit to their email addresses, you’re one step closer to proving genuine interest in your solution.